fatihiey/RESEARCH-PROJECT/README.md

-# Greenhouse Gas Emissions Estimation in London
+# Estimation for Energy Consumption for Domestic and Public Buildings in London using Machine Learning

 This research project explores new approaches for estimating greenhouse gas (GHG) emissions from domestic and public buildings in London using machine learning and geospatial analysis.